Thank you for reading our post, please rate this article at the end.

 - Standard bathroom with a shower and toilet.

-The 2013 Forest River Palomino travel trailer is quite a compact yet nicely equipped unit.
-Overall, it seems to be a good option for people looking for a compact travel trailer with not too many sleeping spots – this travel trailer has just 2.
+The 2013 Forest River Palomino travel trailer is compact yet nicely equipped.
+Overall, it seems like a good option for people looking for a compact travel trailer with few sleeping spots – it has just 2.

-This travel trailer is very similar to the Jayco Jay Flight Swift SLX M-145 RB we overviewed earlier, but there are a few big differences between them.
-Namely, the Jay Flight trailer has 4 sleeping spots, as well as weighs nearly 500 pounds lighter than this RV.
+This travel trailer is very similar to the Jayco Jay Flight Swift SLX M-145 RB we reviewed earlier, but there are a few significant differences.
+Namely, the Jay Flight trailer has four sleeping spots and weighs nearly 500 pounds less than this RV.
 On the other hand, this travel trailer has an additional 335 pounds of carrying capacity.

-The kitchen in the Jayco travel trailer seems to be a little better as well since it has more countertop area.
-Otherwise, the kitchen setup is very similar, including the two-burner stovetop and the below-counter refrigerator.
+The kitchen in the Jayco travel trailer also seems a little better, with more countertop space.
+Otherwise, the kitchen setup is similar, including the two-burner stovetop and the below-counter refrigerator.

 8. 2013 Forest River Palomino Palomini M-131RL